Bra-A-Ket/phypy/README.md

 - Ricci tensor
 - Ricci scalar
 - co- and contravariant partial derivative (partial_mu / partial^mu)
+- Visualization of the polarization modes of the gravitational wave in first order of perturbation

 Predefined objects:
 - Minkowski metric
 - Schwarzschild metric
 - Friedmann-Robertson-Walker metric
+- gravitational wave, infinitesimal spatial distance between neighbouring geodesics
 ### Quantum Field Theory
 If no metric is specified the Minkowski metric is assumed.
 - Minimal coupled Klein-Gordon equation in the background of a given GR metric